metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-deterministic-metadata-with-turbo.md

 ### Creates Collection and Assets

-To simplify the process, I created a function called `createHybridCollection()`.
-This function takes two inputs: the Umi instance that was set up earlier, and the metadataUploadResponse we obtained when uploading the metadata to handle the creation of all the necessary on-chain accounts.
+We now can finally use the umi instance we just created to call the `createHybridCollection()` helper to handle the creation of all the necessary on-chain accounts.

 ```javascript
 await createHybridCollection(umi, metadataUploadResponse);
 ```

-Once Umi is set up, the process to create the on-chain collection and assets begins:

 We first create a collection, which is linked to the manifest ID of the metadata uploaded earlier (e.g., collection.json).
-This establishes the collection as the parent for all the assets we're about to create.

 After the collection is created, we mint each asset and link it to the collection.
 Each asset will point to its respective metadata (e.g., 0.json, 1.json), ensuring they are correctly organized under the collection.